lukasz26671/Tarkov-Server/README.md

 - user
 - Server.exe

+## How to use (if not compiling yourself or using a release)
+- Download the latest release
+- Ensure the code and the Server.exe are in the same folder
+- Run Server.exe

 ## How to host this server to others (this may change soon)
 - Open port 7777 on your router
 - Open user/configs/server.json and change port value to 7777 (this can anything but this is a good easily memorable open one to use)